 NOTE 1: This is necessary because, for example, the path /d1/../f naively converted to a URI is file:///d1/../f, which resolves to file:///f according to the URI standard [RFC3986].
 But if /d1 is a symbolic link to the directory d2/d3, then the correct URI is file:///d2/f.

-NOTE 2: A converter might not have the information necessary to remove ".." segments.
-As a result, it might produce file scheme URIs that include ".." segments.
+NOTE 2: ".." path segments are dangerous because the semantics of the file system on which the SARIF log file was produced might not match the semantics of the file system on which it is consumed.
+For example, the presence of a symbolic link in the path might redirect the consumer to an unpredictable location.

 Create a URI from the resulting path.

 Optionally, divide the resulting URI into a base URI and a relative URI (preserving case in both parts), and create an entry for the base URI in theRun.originalUriBaseIds (§3.14.14).